-It was the summer of 1965 when Gary and Bonnie Remlinger began realizing their dream of opening their own road side produce stand.Plan your visit to Remlinger Farms and a wealth of other attractions, well-known and undiscovered, using our Carnation vacation builder.
+It was the summer of 1965 when Gary and Bonnie Remlinger began realizing their dream of opening their own road side produce stand.Put Remlinger Farms into our Carnation trip planner and find out what's close by, where to stay, and where to head next.

 When Gary finished college, his father turned over the wholesale corn business to him.
 With fresh picked corn being brought in from Eastern Washington to sell wholesale, Gary had the idea of also selling corn in gunny sacks for $1.00 per sack to local folks.
 To his delight, this clever idea brought new customers to the farm from all over the Greater Seattle area.